sassoftware/sas-studio-custom-steps/DuckDB - Aggregate Parquet/README.md

 # DuckDB - Aggregate Parquets

 ## Description
 This custom step dynamically builds a DuckDB SQL aggregation query against Parquet files and pushes the query down to DuckDB via the SAS/ACCESS Interface to DuckDB.
 It lets users run one or more aggregations over Parquet data without manually writing DuckDB SQL, reducing data movement and taking advantage of DuckDB's columnar performance.
+This step explicitly pushes down the query to avoid making a copy which might happen in case of implicit reference.

 ## User Interface
 See the step's **About** tab in SAS Studio for contextual help.
 The Parameters tab prompts for the inputs required to build the aggregation SQL automatically.

 ### Parameters
 - **Parquet file path (file selector, required):** select a Parquet file on the SAS server filesystem (used when selecting a single file).
-- **Parquet files directory or prefix (text, required):** directory or prefix for Parquet files to query (used for partitioned sets or file collections).
-- **Parquet table file name (text, required):** table name to reference when constructing the DuckDB query (without extension).
 - **Aggregation functions (list, required):** choose one or more aggregation functions (e.g., AVG, SUM, COUNT, STDDEV, STDDEV_POP).
-- **Number of aggregation functions / function names (legacy fields):** legacy controls for older UI configurations (kept for compatibility).
 - **List columns to aggregate (space separated, required):** columns to apply the aggregation functions to.
 - **Group-by columns (space separated, optional):** optional columns to group the aggregations by.
 - **Output table (output port / libname-qualified preferred, required):** destination table for the aggregated results; prefer a DuckDB-backed library name.

 ## Requirements
 - SAS Viya environment with SAS Studio flows
-- SAS/ACCESS Interface to DuckDB configured on the compute server
+- SAS/ACCESS Interface to DuckDB configured on the compute server.
+Note that SAS supports DuckDB from version 2025.07 onwards.
 - Parquet files accessible from the SAS compute server filesystem

 ## Usage